Our Mission: Market and deliver reliable, renewable, cost-based hydroelectric power and related services.

 Western is a wholesale power provider.
 We sell and transmit power through 17,000 miles of lines and 296 substations.
 This power is generated at 56 Federal dams plus the coal-fired Navajo Generating Station to Federal and state agencies, cities and towns, rural electric cooperatives, public utility districts, irrigation districts and Native American tribes.
 They, in turn, provide retail electric service to millions of consumers in the West.

 Western published its 2014 State of Western’s Assets report Feb.
 4. The report illustrates how initiatives around our physical equipment, financial resources, strategic direction and human capital complement and interconnect with each other at both at the organizational and regional levels.

 Western’s Strategic Plan and Targets

-The Strategic Plan is our roadmap to ensure we can continue to achieve our core mission of delivering cost-based, renewable, non-carbon-emitting Federal hydropower to our firm electric service customers while addressing the challenges before us and getting maximum benefit from our resources.
+The Strategic Plan ensures we can continue to achieve our core mission of delivering cost-based, renewable, non-carbon-emitting Federal hydropower to our firm electric service customers while addressing the challenges before us and getting maximum benefit from our resources.

-Recently, Western’s senior management team updated Western’s strategic plan.
+Western’s 2011 strategic plan is the most recent plan.
 Our core mission remains the same.
 We are working to remain nimble to keep pace with industry trends and issues that continue to confront us and our customers at a faster and faster pace—be they regulatory, budgetary, legislative, environmental or other initiatives not yet imagined.

-As part of the continual process of making the long-term business commitments described in our Strategic Plan a reality, you can read our Fiscal Year 2013 Strategic Targets and Acting Administrator Anita Decker's memo to the Energy Deputy Secretary regarding the how Western supports DOE's Strategic Plan.
+As part of the continual process of making the long-term business commitments described in our Strategic Plan a reality, you can read our Fiscal Year 2014 Strategic Targets.

 More information about Western's operations can be found in our annual report (pdf) and strategic plan.
 Also, visit our Newsroom for fact sheets and publications on Western's activities.